tung/ruggrogue/book/game-data.md

 ### `CombatStats`

-Attached to player and monster entities to track hit points, as well as base attack and defense values.
+Attached to player and monster entities to track hit points, as well as hold base attack and defense values.
 This is the main component that is dealt with during combat.
-When hit points reaches zero here, the entity dies.
+When hit points reach zero here, the entity dies.

 ### `Consumable`